- Search The Registry

 In the 1850s, Delany concentrated his prodigious energies on emigration and colonization ventures.
 He played a leading role in African American emigration conferences for West Africa.
 In 1859, Delany signed a treaty with Nigeria to allow African American settlement and the development of cotton production using free West African workers.
 The coming of the Civil War disrupted those plans.

 During the American Civil War, Delany was commissioned a major, making him the highest-ranking Black officer of the conflict.
-Following the war, he worked for the Freedmen's Bureau in South Carolina, which led to the political office during the Reconstruction era.
-In the 1870s his support for the South Carolina Democratic candidate for governor cost him his political career.
+Following the war, he worked for the Freedmen's Bureau in South Carolina, which led to his political office during the Reconstruction era.
+In the 1870s, his support for the South Carolina Democratic candidate for governor cost him his political career.